 Back to Homeschool is just around the corner.
 We get organized by helping each kid gather all the supplies they need and set up their space.
 I love having a separate desk space for each kid.
 This is a great way to teach them responsibility by having them keep their space neat and organized.
-By getting all the kids involved in the organization process it helps them be more excited for school.
+Getting all the kids involved in the organization process helps them be more excited about school.
+Getting organized is one of many ways I prepare for back to school.

 Keep Curriculum Organized With Planners